jogme/openssl/doc/designs/xof.md

 ------------------------

 The current OpenSSL implementation of XOF only supports a single call to squeeze.
-The assumption exists in both the high level call to EVP_DigestFinalXOF() as well as in the lower level SHA3_squeeze() operation (Of which there is a generic c version, as well as assembler code for different platforms).
+The assumption exists in both the high level call to OPENSSL_BOX_EVP_DigestFinalXOF() as well as in the lower level SHA3_squeeze() operation (Of which there is a generic c version, as well as assembler code for different platforms).